WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 implementation details of an attached macro from the programmer's unintentional access.
-However, this does not protect those members from unintentional redeclaration or access brought by other macros -- there could be other macros that are applied by the programmer which add members with duplicate names or misuse members added by other macros.
+However, this does not protect those members from unintentional redeclaration or access brought by other macros -- there could be other macros that are applied by the programmer that add members with duplicate names or misuse members added by other macros.

-For example, let's say there was a macro called `@DictionaryLike` which makes the applied type behaves like a dictionary by adding a pair of `subscript` getter and setter.
+For example, let's say there was a macro called `@DictionaryLike` which makes the applied type behave like a dictionary by adding a pair of `subscript` getter and setter.
 Then we apply `@DictionaryLike` on the `User` struct we used in the `@COW` macro example: